htmelle-inc/htmelle-curriculum/week_1/day_1/style_exercises/README.md

 Let's continue to experiment with some button styles but now include some icons using the `i` element!
 Learning how style icons is important because we can use icons to express ideas without using words!
+We'll use [fontawesome](https://fontawesome.com/) to get our icons.
 We'll work on some icon buttons that look like this:

 ![7-9](images/7-9.png)